-The Montreal Protocol: protecting the ozone layer and tackling climate change
+The Montreal Protocol: fixing the ozone layer and taking climate action

-The Montreal Protocol has succeeded in halting the damage to the ozone layer, and is helping the world take a major step forward in the battle against climate change.
+The Montreal Protocol has succeeded in halting the damage to the ozone layer and is helping the world in the battle against climate change.

-In Canada and around the world, the Montreal Protocol regulates the production and consumption of almost 100 substances that deplete the ozone layer, the Earth’s atmospheric shield that prevents UV radiation from harming humans and other forms of life.
+In Canada and around the world, the Montreal Protocol regulates the production and consumption of numerous substances that deplete the ozone layer, the Earth’s atmospheric shield that prevents UV radiation from harming humans and other forms of life.
+In addition, since 2019, the Montreal Protocol controls hydrofluorocarbons (HFCs), a family of potent greenhouse gases that do not significantly deplete the ozone layer but contribute to global warming.

 Transcript